 The Company must repay one-third of the outstanding principal amount of all debt issued under the Deerfield Facility Agreement on the fourth and fifth anniversaries of the Deerfield Facility Agreement.
+Deerfield has amended the terms of the Facility Agreement to extend the due date of the outstanding principal payment (originally due on July 1, 2019) to August 16, 2019.
 The Company is then also obligated to repay the balance of the outstanding principal amount on February 14, 2020.
 The Company prepaid all outstanding interest and principal on the Term Note in February 2016.
 The outstanding principal amount due on the fourth anniversary of the Deerfield Facility Agreement and the related accrued but unpaid interest as of such date was converted in common stock of the Company in accordance with the provisions of the Deerfield Convertible Note, as amended.
 Refer to the section entitled Facility Agreement Waiver and Fifth Amendment to Senior Secured Convertible Note below.